 How do I know if I need mental health services (counseling, psychotherapy, etc.) vs. Unintentional Death Re-Visioning (UDRV)?

 First and foremost, if you are depressed or anxious to the extent it is interfering with your daily life (work, family, etc.), you should promptly seek mental health services.
 Your primary physician or other licensed health care professional should be able to direct or refer you to local mental health resources.
-In the event you feel your personal safety is at risk (e.g., you are having thoughts of hurting of killing yourself), you should immediately call 911 or go to your nearest hospital emergency room.
-In an initial screening which I will conduct when we first have contact, I will also provide a recommendation, if needed, that you seek mental health services prior to, or alongside any UDRV work with me.
+In the event you feel your personal safety is at risk (e.g., you are having thoughts of hurting or killing yourself), you should immediately call 911 or go to your nearest hospital emergency room.
+In an initial screening, which I will conduct when we first have contact, I will also provide, if needed, a recommendation that you seek mental health services prior to or alongside any UDRV work with me.

 OK, but what’s the difference between mental health services and UDRV?

-UDRV uses a curriculum-based emotional learning approach with strategies and practices customized to individual needs.
-It is an educational approach.
-Mental health services, while also addressing psycho-educational information, differ in that they may additionally employ needed: in-depth initial assessment/testing and history-taking; diagnostics; treatment planning; exploration of past issues and root problems contributing to present day problems; remedial approaches for certain behaviors; and specific targeted therapeutic modes (i.e., cognitive behavior therapy, EMDR, etc.).
+UDRV uses an educational curriculum-based emotional learning approach with strategies and practices customized to individual needs.
+Mental health services, while also addressing psychoeducational information, differ in that these may additionally employ needed in-depth initial assessment/testing and history-taking; diagnostics; treatment planning; exploration of past issues and root problems contributing to present-day problems; remedial approaches for certain behaviors; and specific targeted therapeutic modes (i.e., cognitive behavior therapy, EMDR, etc.).

 What have you learned from your years of professional work in trauma recovery?

-- Human beings are unimaginably and deeply resilient – something that can be tapped into and cultivated.
+- Human beings are unimaginably and deeply resilient — a quality that can be tapped into and cultivated.